 - Not a substitute for professional veterinary help.

 If you’re a dog parent, you probably know about common serious illnesses in dogs like kennel cough and giardia.
 But what if your pet’s symptoms are less serious?
 Coughing, sneezing, and watery eyes regularly afflict humans, but can dogs get colds too?

 The answer is yes.
-Just like the common cold that plagues us all, your dog’s cold can be similarly transmitted and prevented.
-While it’s true that there is a slight risk of passing your cold to your dog, don’t worry too much about limiting your best friend’s cuddles and kisses when sick.
+Just like the common cold that plagues us all, a dog cold can be similarly transmitted and prevented.
+While it’s true that there is a slight risk of passing your human cold to your dog, don’t worry too much about limiting your best friend’s cuddles and kisses when sick.
 It’s much more likely that your dog’s cold was contracted by a playmate at doggy daycare or the dog park, and is a strain specific to dogs, though there may be similar symptoms.

 One important note: this article covers cold viruses, but we have noted other cold-like illnesses your dog might catch.
-These can be much more serious than the common cold, such as canine influenza, so be sure to rule those out if your dog is displaying concerning or severe symptoms.
+These can be much more serious than the common cold, such as canine influenza, or dog flu, so be sure to rule those out if your dog is displaying concerning or severe symptoms.
 And of course, if you’re not sure if your dog has a canine cold or something more serious, a call to the vet is always a good idea.

 - Runny nose

 - Fever (measure with a thermometer if they’ll sit still!)